 - On Windows, it runs as an account with full access to Windows Service Control Manager and uses Windows authentication to connect to Oracle services.
 The NT AUTHORITY\SYSTEM must be a member of ora\dba group. - On UNIX, it uses a local account that has ssh privileges.
 This account must be registered this account in the secure Password Store on the appropriate inventory beacon.
-The remote FlexNet inventory agent (ndtrack) runs with sudo privileges and impersonates the first user in the dba Oracle database group.
-You can also configure the agent to run as a specific non-Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired non-Sysdba user through the OracleInventoryUser parameter in the config.ini file.
-For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 113.
+The remote FlexNet inventory agent (ndtrack) runs as the local operating system user currently logged into the Oracle server.
+You can also configure the agent to run as a specific Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired Sysdba user through the OracleInventoryUser parameter in the config.ini file.
+For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 134.